abdulsalam2121/qr_cashback_royalty_system/backend/webhook-tester/README.md

-# Stripe Webhook Tester
+# Backend Webhook Tester

-A comprehensive testing utility for validating Stripe webhook endpoints.
+A comprehensive testing utility for validating the backend's Stripe webhook endpoints.
 This tool sends mock webhook events with proper signatures to test your webhook handler implementation.

+## Location

+This testing utility is located in the backend directory (`backend/webhook-tester/`) as it specifically tests backend webhook functionality.

 ## Features